anayanapalli/anayanapalli.github.io/_posts/2024-03-23-the-evolution-of-data-architectures.md

 ## The Data Mesh (2021)

-The data mesh architecture represents a paradigm shift in data management, emphasizing decentralized data ownership and governance.
+The data mesh architecture is not technically an architecture per se, but a methodology.
+It represents a paradigm shift in data management, emphasizing decentralized data ownership and governance.
 By treating data as a product and empowering domain teams to manage their data, it fosters collaboration, agility, and innovation across organizations.
+Note that a data mesh can be implemented using any of the above architectures.

 **Pros:**